sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/C/Docs/CProject.md

 - Global variables limited to ~29 (119 bytes of zero page)
 - Global constants must be initialized with literals only
 - Continue statement only works in while loops, not for loops
+- Array initializers for const char* are converted to string literals at parse time

 ## Target Benchmark Programs